TENCAT/Senior-Design/README.md

 - Provide a visual learning experience to those interested
 ---
 This project is made for our Senior Design and independent studies at Kettering University.
-It is only to be used as a demonstration on how these types of communications based on the constraints the team has encounterd.
+It is only to be used as a demonstration on how these types of communications based on the constraints the team has encountered.

-Last Edit: 4/24/19
+Last Edit: 6/1/20